Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Houston Texans

-Deshaun Watson failed to pick up where he left off during his stellar rookie season, and the Texans' offense got off to a slow start.
+Deshaun Watson failed to pick up where he left off during his stellar rookie season, and the Texans offense got off to a slow start.
 Watson said he was "terrible" and knows he's better than what he showed in Sunday's 27-20 loss to the Patriots.
 Watson finished 17-of-34 for 176 yards, with one touchdown and an interception -- but 115 of those yards came in the second half.
-He'll look to improve in Week 2 versus Tennessee.-- Sarah Barshop
+He'll look to improve in Week 2 versus Tennessee. -- Sarah Barshop

 Watson turns it over twice in the first half